bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 Once all agents of the system have chosen their optimal transportation modes to attend their daily activities, the system reaches what we call an *equilibrium state*.
 Based on this equilibrium state, the simulator gives back a serie of outputs concerning the individuals and the system in general.

-The quality of the new policy-based transportation system is evaluated based on the new system performance over the day compared to the base-policy scenario.
-The performance is measured thanks to a scoring function S which computes the weighted sum of three groups of outputs:
+The quality of the new policy-based transportation system is evaluated based on the new system performance over the day **compared to the Business As Usual Scenario (BAU)**.
+THE BAU scenario is a situation following the baseline, "current" policy of Sioux Faux.
+We want to capture how the new policy will improve the current state of the transportation system.
+Thus, the performance of the new policy-based transportation system is measured thanks to a scoring function S which computes the weighted sum of three groups of outputs:

-* How much *congestion* did the agents experience during the day? (compared to the Business As Usual (BAU) Scenario)
+* How much *congestion* did the agents experience during the day?
-* What *level of service* did the transportation system offer to agents? (compared to the BAU Scenario)
+* What *level of service* did the transportation system offer to agents?
-* What *costs* were incurred by the city? (compared to the BAU Scenario)
+* What *costs* were incurred by the city?

 The bigger the score, the more performant the system.